-- Southern Industrialization Project (formerly Organization for the Study of Southern Economy, Culture, and Society): Secretary, Executive Committee, 2011-present.
+- Southern Industrialization Project (formerly Organization for the Study of Southern Economy, Culture, and Society): Secretary, Executive Committee, 2011-16.
 Member since 1998.

 - Charlotte Teachers Institute (associated with Yale National Initiative), UNC Charlotte, Davidson College, and Charlotte Mecklenburg School System.

 - Seminar Leader, “Charlotte as a New South City, Using the Collections of the Levine Museum of the New South,” 2013.

 - Seminar Leader, “The Rise of the New South,” 2010.

 - Participating faculty member, Intensive Session, Yale National Initiative, New Haven CT, July 2007.

 - Coordinator, National History Day, Southwest Piedmont District, North Carolina, 2003-09.
 Associate Coordinator, 2009-present.